-EXPLODED VIEW OF LATE 1954-1955 350 BULLET AND 500 BULLET FRAME Section H1 Page 1 1.
+EXPLODED VIEW OF LATE 1954-1956 500 TWIN AND 1954-1955 700 METEOR FRAME 1.
 Description of Frame The frames used on the above models are basically identical, with swinging arm rear suspension, but there are some small differences in the lugs for engine attachment, the method of attachment of the pivot point for the swinging arm and in the width between the brackets supporting the upper ends of the rear suspension units.
-For part numbers of frames see appropriate spares lists.
-The frame is built throughout of cold drawn weldless steel tubing with brazed or welded joints, liners being fitted where necessary for extra strength.
-All the main frame members are made of chromemolybdenum alloy steel tubing which retains its strength and resistance to fatigue after brazing or welding.
-The swinging arm unit which forms the chain The swinging arm unit which forms the chain stays is provided with large diameter phosphor bronze bushes and pivots on a stout steel tube which is secured to the main frame by a long bolt passing through the pivot lugs.
+For part numbers of frames see appropriate spares lists The frame is built throughout of cold drawn weldless steel tubing with brazed or welded joints, liners being fitted where necessary for extra strength.
+All the main frame members are made of chromemolybdenum alloy steel tubing made of chromemolybdenum alloy steel tubing which retains its strength and resistance to fatigue after brazing or welding.
+The swinging arm unit which forms the chain stays is provided with large diameter phosphor bronze bushes and pivots on a stout steel tube which is secured to the main frame by a long bolt passing through the pivot lugs.
 Hardened steel thrust washers are provided to deal with side thrust.
-The torsional rigidity of the swinging arm unit helps to maintain the rear wheel upright in the frame and thus relieves the wheel spindle of bending stresses to which it is subject with other types of rear suspension.
+The torsional rigidity of the swinging arm unit helps to maintain the rear wheel upright in the frame and thus relieves the wheel spindle of bending stresses to which it is wheel spindle of bending stresses to which it is subject with other types of rear suspension.
 2. Steering Head Races The steering head races, 34085, are the same at the top and bottom of the head lug and are the same for all models.
 They are easily removed by knocking them out with a hammer and drift and new races can be fitted either under a press or by means of a hammer and a wooden drift.
+3. Removal of Rear Suspension Unit

-3. Removal of Rear Suspension Unit The rear suspension units are readily removed by undoing the top pivot pin nut, driving out the pivot pin, then hinging the suspension unit back on the lower pivot pin, removing the lower nut and pushing the suspension unit off the pivot pin welded to the fork end.
-4. Servicing Rear Suspension Units (a) Proprietary Units.
+The rear suspension units are readily removed by undoing the top pivot pin nut, driving out the pivot pin, then hinging the suspension unit back on the lower pivot pin, removing the lower nut and pushing the suspension unit off the pivot pin welded to the suspension unit off the pivot pin welded to the fork end.
+4. Servicing Rear Suspension Units 4.
+Servicing Rear Suspension Units (a) Proprietary Units.
 The proprietary units fitted to most 1954 and all 1955 models are sealed and servicing of the internal mechanism can be carried out only by the manufacturers.
-The rubber bushes in the top and bottom eyes can easily be renewed and the spring can be The rubber bushes in the top and bottom eyes can easily be renewed and the spring can be removed by pushing down on the top spring cover so as to release the split collar above it.
+The rubber bushes in the top and bottom eyes can easily be renewed and the spring can be removed by pushing down on the top spring cover so as to release the split collar above it.
 After removal of the split collar the top cover and spring can be lifted off.
-When reassembling, the spring should be greased to prevent rust and squeaking if it should come into contact with either of the covers.
+When reassembling, the spring should be greased to prevent rust and the spring should be greased to prevent rust and squeaking if it should come into contact with either of the covers.